chainguard-dev/edu/content/open-source/wolfi/wolfi-with-dockerfiles.md

 This application will take in an image (`inky.png`) file and convert it to ANSI escape sequences to render it on the CLI.
 The code is on the `inky.py` file, while the `requirements.txt` file has the dependencies required by the application: [setuptools](https://pypi.org/project/setuptools/) and [climage](https://pypi.org/project/climage/).

-For your reference, here is the full content from the `inky.py` script:
+For your reference, here is the complete `inky.py` script:

 ```python
 '''import climage module to display images on terminal'''